Technology tips for freelancing

 Pursuing freelance work is no different from running any other business.
 One key to maintaining efficiency and improving business growth is adopting the right technology.

-Here's a rundown of four tech and digital practices that many freelancer can lean on.
+Here's a rundown of four tech and digital practices that many freelancers can lean on.

 #1.
 Enlist a freelance work platform